How to Get Backlinks From High Authority Sites

 This post is to show you what the link building mistakes are and to show you how to correct them.

 Note: This is not an exhaustive list of link building mistakes.
-In fact I am writing this under the assumption that you know that forum, blog comment and web 2.0 links are basically garbage.
+In fact, I am writing this under the assumption that you know that forum, blog comment, and web 2.0 links are basically garbage as primary links pointing to your money pages.
 So I won’t spend any time talking about those.

 I understand that your local clients are demanding from you to rank for “plumber Phoenix” or “roofing company Cleveland” and so your natural inclination is to then go get links using those phrases as your keywords.